In minutes, jury convicts Florida man of girl's murder, rape

 It took less than 15 minutes Wednesday for a Florida jury to convict a 61-year-old man of abducting, raping and murdering an 8-year-old girl.

 The Jacksonville courtroom had just gone into recess after the judge read instructions to the jurors when everyone quickly returned.
-A decision was in: unanimous guilty verdicts against Donald Smith in the crimes against 8-year-old Cherish Perrywinkle.
+A decision was in: unanimous guilty verdicts against Donald Smith in the crimes against Cherish Perrywinkle.

-The white-haired Smith, wearing a yellow shirt and plaid tie, watched without expression as the jury foreman quickly read the verdicts.
+The white-haired Smith, wearing shirt and plaid tie, watched without expression as the jury foreman quickly read through the verdicts.

 Cherish was abducted from a Walmart in 2013 after Smith persuaded her mother that he would buy the poor family some clothes with a gift card.

 Smith had introduced himself as a good Samaritan to the mother, Rayne Perrywinkle, at a discount store earlier in the day, saying his wife would meet them at the Walmart and bring the card.

 The wife never showed, and Smith instead lured Cherish away from her mother and two sisters as they shopped.
+It got late, and the mother said she hadn't fed the girls so Smith offered to go to a McDonald's located in the front of the store and get them some cheeseburgers.

-Surveillance footage showed the girl following Smith out of the store and getting into his white van.
+Cherish followed Smith through the store.
+The McDonald's was closed, and surveillance footage showed the girl following Smith out of the store and getting into his white van.

 "To the untrained eye he looks like Uncle Joe who is shopping with Rayne and the kids," prosecutor Mark Caliel said during his closing argument Wednesday morning.